gloomic/wordpress-git-post/README.md

 ### Installing

 The installing is simple, just some copy operations.
-You need install Git hooks and WP-CLI commands:
+What you need to do is to install Git hooks and WP-CLI commands on the remote server:

 - **Install hooks**